pulp-platform/redundancy_cells/README.md

 This will generate the register file SV-code, its corresponding C-code and documentation using lowrisc's reggen tool via the pulp register-interface repository.

 ## ECC encoders and decoders
+The hsiao_ecc encoder, decoder, and corrector are based on lowRISC's Hsiao ECC implementation, with an adapted algorithm to deterministically find an appropriate Hsiao matrix.
+They are implemented in SystemVerilog for efficient parametrization, replacing the generated lowRISC modules.

-ECC encoders and decoders are imported using [`bender`'s `vendor` command](https://github.com/pulp-platform/bender#vendor-----copy-files-from-dependencies-that-do-not-support-bender).
+The lowRISC ECC encoders and decoders are imported using [`bender`'s `vendor` command](https://github.com/pulp-platform/bender#vendor-----copy-files-from-dependencies-that-do-not-support-bender).
 To re-import and re-generate the `prim_secded_` modules run
 ```bash
 make gen_ECC
 ```